berkeley-scf/tutorial-using-bash/index.md

 > **Note**
 >
 > It can be difficult to distinguish what is shell-specific and what is
 > just part of UNIX.
-Some of the material here is not bash-specific but
+Some of the material in this tutorial is not bash-specific but is
 > general to UNIX.
 >
 > Reference: Newham and Rosenblatt, Learning the bash Shell, 2nd ed.